BlockchainCommons/Learning-FROST-from-the-Command-Line/02_4_Checking_FROST_Signature.md

-The website [cyphr.me](https://cyphr.me/ed25519_tool/ed.html) offers a more general method for verifying ed25519 signatures, such as the one you created in the last section.
+The website [cyphr.me](https://cyphr.me/ed25519_tool/ed.html) offers a more general method for verifying ed25519 signatures, such as the one you created in this chapter.

 ![](images/web-ed25519-validation.jpg)